growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/attachment.md

 In addition, after v4.2.3, the default is Redirect Mode.

-Only if you need full security, Change to Relay Mode from [Management screen app settings] (../management-cookbook/app-settings.html#file upload settings).
+Only if you need full security, Change to Relay Mode from [App settings of the Management page ](../management-cookbook/app-settings.html#appsettings-tbd).

 ### Relay Mode (optional / default specification before v4.2.2)